Toronto International Film Festival: Canada's Top Ten

 Annually, TIFF releases a Canada's Top Ten list of the films selected by a poll of festival programmers across Canada as the ten best Canadian feature and short films of the year, regardless of whether or not they were screened at TIFF.
-The films selected are announced in December each year.
+Formerly announced in December each year, TIFF has shifted in the 2020s to announcing each year's list in early January of the following year.

-Previously, the winning films were screened at a smaller follow-up "Canada's Top Ten" festival at the Lightbox the following January, with a People's Choice Award then presented for that minifestival.
-In 2018, TIFF announced a change, under which instead of a dedicated festival, each Top Ten film will receive its own standalone theatrical run at the Lightbox throughout the year.
+Previously, the winning films were screened at a smaller follow-up "Canada's Top Ten" festival at the Lightbox the following January, with a People's Choice Award then presented for that mini-festival.
+In 2018, TIFF announced a change, under which instead of a dedicated festival, each Top Ten film would receive its own standalone theatrical run at the Lightbox throughout the year.
+The festival has since shifted back to screening the Canada's Top Ten selections as a dedicated screening series in February each year, although it has not reintroduced a People's Choice award for the series.
+The Canada's Top Ten program does, however, now include a Charles Officer Award, presented in memory of film director Charles Officer to an emerging Canadian filmmaker; despite being presented at the opening of the Canada's Top Ten screening series, this award does not require the recipient to have had a film included in that program.

 Since 1984, every decade TIFF has also produced a Top 10 Canadian Films of All Time list.
 This list is produced from a wider poll of film industry professionals and academics throughout Canada, separately from the annual top-ten list.